scipy/scipy/doc/source/tutorial/index.rst

 with the input keyword, *k.*

-For curves in :math:`N` -dimensional space the function :obj:`interpolate.splprep` allows defining the curve parametrically.
+For curves in :math:`N` -dimensional space the function :obj:`splprep` allows defining the curve parametrically.
 For this function only 1 input argument is required.
 This input is a list of :math:`N` -arrays representing the curve in :math:`N` -dimensional space.
 The length of each array is the